-There are however other reasons why such an architecture may pay off in transportation.
+There are, however, other reasons why such an architecture may pay off in transportation.
 The foremost reason probably is that all data in the geosciences is derived and maintained locally: Counties have their very detailed but very local databases, regions have data for a larger region but less detailed, etc. In addition, there are vast differences between the quality of data and the implementation in terms of Operating System, database vendor, and database structure.

 For a large variety of reasons, it will probably be impossible to ever move all this data into a centralized place.
 Therefore, it will be necessary to contruct a unified interface around all these different data sources.
 For example, it should be possible to request U.S. and Swiss census data with the same commands as long as the meaning of the data is the same, and if the meaning is different, there should be clear and transparent conversion standards.
 The advantage of such a standardized interface would be that codes would become easily transferable from one location to another, facilitating comparison and thus technological progress.
+This would use the database aspect of the GRID technology rather than the computing aspect of the GRID technology.